Klantinteractie-Servicesysteem/commonground-gateway-frontend/README.md

 ## Publishing your prototype to the internet.

 The Gatsby version of the application has built-in support for GitHub pages, meaning you can build your application into a static website and publish it as a GitHub page.
-The skeleton repository comes with a build-in GitHub action for publishing itself as a GitHub page.
+The repository comes with a built-in GitHub action for publishing itself as a GitHub page.
 Your prototype will be automatically published to GitHub pages when pushed to the repository.

-You need to activate GitHub pages on your repository for this to work.
+You need to activate GitHub pages on your repository for this deployment to work.
 Go to your repository's settings, go to pages, select `gh-pages` as a source, and save (if you do not see a `gh-pages` branch, you can create one by pushing to main).

 After saving, wait for GitHub to publish your project and provide you with a link you can share for your demo.
 Keep in mind that all pushes to main will result in updates to your online demo environment from this point on.